top of page

 While the essence of hypnosis is suggestion, you needn't worry about being controlled or unduly influenced — it would be unethical to suggest anything out of scope of agreed parameters and terrible karma for the hypnotherapist.

-You'll likely find that the clarity in which the subconscious rejects ideas it doesn't agree with is quite absolute in hypnosis.
-Trust you will bypass and dismiss irrelevant details quickly and absolutely.
+Additionally, you'll find that the subconscious easily rejects/dismisses ideas it doesn't agree with while in hypnosis.
+If they should appear (unlikely), you will bypass irrelevant details quickly and absolutely.

 What if I fall asleep?

-Your best approach is to be open to the idea of absorbing the benefits of the experience regardless of whether you remain totally present or not — the subconscious remains aware even if you do fall asleep.
+The best approach is to be open to the idea that you will absorbing the benefits of the experience regardless of whether you remain totally with every single aspect of it, or not.
+The subconscious remains aware even if you do fall asleep.

-You'll likely drift in and out if you've got a lot on your mind, or feel exhausted, and that's okay.
+You'll likely drift in and out if you've got a lot on your mind, or feel exhausted, or are considering what's going on elsewhere in the house, or with work — and that's all okay.
 You won't miss anything.
-The subconscious gets what it needs.
+Not every single word matter.
+You'll be present, you'll be distracted.
+The subconscious gets exactly what it needs.
+Sometimes even just one sentence that helps with your next steps.

 How long will it take for change to occur?